Posted: Jun 16, 2026

 • Assist with onboarding of new program contractors with respect to EEB and DEEP roles, processes, and functions related to program implementation.

-Respondents must demonstrate the qualifications necessary to perform the responsibilities and scope of work described above, including the following:
+Respondents must demonstrate the required qualifications necessary to perform the responsibilities and scope of work, including the following:

-• A minimum of five (5) years of professional experience in ombudsperson work aligned with the resources and guidelines established by the International Ombuds Association (IOA) or the United States Ombudsman Association (USOA).
+• A minimum of five (5) years of professional experience in ombudsperson work aligned with the resources and guidelines established by the International Ombuds Association (IOA) and/or the United States Ombudsman Association (USOA) – or equivalent experience in mediation, conflict resolution, facilitation, or stakeholder engagement.

 • Demonstrated organizational, problem-solving, and collaboration skills, including the ability to work independently and in team settings; take ownership of processes; exercise initiative; and follow through on solutions.

-• Preference for candidates located within Connecticut or with the ability to travel to in-person EEB and related meetings as needed.
+• Located within Connecticut or the surrounding region, with the ability to travel to in-person EEB and related meetings as needed.
+(While in-person attendance will be required at certain meetings and contract engagement activities, there is potential for some work to be performed remotely)

 Anticipated Workload